 So far so good.
-But nutritional supplements are sold as a dry powder, usually in tablet or capsule form.
+But health products are sold as a dry powder, usually in tablet or capsule form.
 We need to find the dry weight of a kilo of fresh shiitake.
 Mushrooms are commonly 90% water and most commercial shiitake would conform to this figure.
 So one kilo of fresh shiitake is only 100 grams of dry shiitake.
 To get a kilo price for dry shiitake we would multiple by 10, or 10 times 100 grams.

 Multiplying $7.33 by 10 equals $73.33.
 This is the value of a kilo of dried shiitake as it compares to the price of the fresh product.
 One kilo of dried shiitake is a quite different product with a much higher price.

 Now, this is where it becomes very difficult for the North American shiitake producer.
 The producer must get $73.33 for the dried kilogram.
-And that price is for bulk dried mushrooms; we haven’t even added in the costs of drying the mushrooms and milling them to a powder that most supplement companies would require.
+And that price is for bulk dried mushrooms; we haven’t even added in the costs of drying the mushrooms and milling them to a powder that most health companies would require.
 Nor have we added the cost of testing the powder for microbes and heavy metals.

 We can safely say that the shiitake mushroom producer needs to sell one kilo of dried shiitake for at least $75.00 to get the same price as his fresh product.